-- Require each Evaluation Panelist (provider and individual) to acknowledge and document understanding of the Conflicts of Interest guidelines. - Require each Evaluation Panelist to disclose all business relationships engaged in at any time during the past six months. - Where possible, iIdentify and secure primary and, secondary, and contingent third party backup providers for each of the evaluation panels-highlighted in the Applicant Guidebook. - In conjunction with the Evaluation Panelists, develop and implement a process to identify conflicts and re-assign applications as appropriate to secondary or contingent third party providers to perform the reviews.
+- Require each Evaluation Panelist (provider and individual) to acknowledge and document understanding of the Conflicts of Interest guidelines. - Identify and secure primary, secondary, and contingent third party providers for each of the evaluation panels highlighted in the Applicant Guidebook.

+In conjunction with the Evaluation Panelists, develop and implement a process to identify conflicts and re-assign applications as appropriate to secondary or contingent third party providers to perform the reviews.

-Compliance Period -- All Evaluation Panelists must comply with the Conflicts of Interest guidelines beginning with the opening date of the Application Submissionpre registration period and ending with the public announcement by ICANN of the final outcomes of all the applications from the Applicant in question.
+Compliance Period -- All Evaluation Panelists must comply with the Conflicts of Interest guidelines beginning with the opening date of the pre-registration period and ending with the public announcement by ICANN of the final outcomes of all the applications from the Applicant in question.